Running EscapeE from the command line

 ESCAPEE ^^configname

-The name of a file may be specified on the command line and may be followed by options, e.g.:
+The name of a file may be specified on the command line and may be followed by a space and one or more options, e.g.:

 ESCAPEE TEST.LSH /DISPLAY